-Splunk is one of the leading SIEM solutions used to collect, analyse and correlate the network and machine logs in real-time.
+Splunk is a SIEM solutions used to collect, analyse and correlate the network and machine logs in real-time.

 Splunk forwarder is a lightweight agent installed on the endpoint intended to be monitored, and its main task is to collect the data and send it to the Splunk instance.
 It does not affect the endpoint’s performance as it takes very few resources to process.
 Some key data sources are: